maduhu/forensic-logging-client/README.md

   - `reconnectInterval` {Number} The time, in milliseconds, between connection attempts to the Sidecar.
 Defaults to 5000.

 ### sidecarClient.connect()
-Connects to the sidecar.
+Connects to the sidecar, returns a promise.

-This method will throw a `Unable to connect to sidecar within 30000ms` error if it can't connect to the sidecar.
+The promise will be rejected with an error if it can't connect to the sidecar.

 ### sidecarClient.write(message)
-Writes a message to the sidecar.
+Writes a message to the sidecar, returns nothing.

 - `message` {String} The message to send to the Sidecar.

-This method will throw a `Sidecar is not connected` error if the sidecar has yet to be connected to.
+This method will throw an error if the sidecar has yet to be connected to.